fidgetech/curriculum/docs/4_react/3_react-with-redux/BF-4-3-5-1-react-with-redux-independent-project.md

 * A complete and informative README
 * The project's commit history demonstrates that the project's required work schedule and hours have been met:
-  * 8 hours completed on Friday is required for full-time students
+  * 8 hours of work is required for all students.
-  * 4 hours completed over the weekend is required for part-time students
 * Completion of the project based on the prompt _and_ objectives.
 The prompt contains details on the project's theme and features that are not always detailed in the objective.
 Carefully read through the prompt towards the end of your work session to make sure that you are not missing anything.

 ## Submission